Calculable/spaced-repetition-notes/Swift/SwiftUI/Learnings/Learning- Änderungen an CoreData.textbundle/text.md

-# Learning: Änderungen an CoreDate
+# Learning: Änderungen an CoreData
 🧠